shirasap/potterypal/README.md

 ## Overview

-Pottery Pal is a pottery project logging tool to help you remember your pieces as it moves through the different stages of pottery and the glazes you put on it.
+Pottery Pal is a pottery project logging tool that helps its users remember their pieces as it moves through the different stages of pottery and the glazes you put on it.

 ### Problem